DaveMcEwan/dmpvl/prs/paper/AssertionsInSynthesisableHardware/AssertionsInSynthesisableHardware.md

 First, the Background section explains the motivations with descriptions of existing styles and their limitations.
-Second, the Method section explains the style's theory and gives robust examples, before addressing the salient details.
+Second, the Coding Method section explains the style's theory and gives robust examples, before addressing the salient details.
-Third, the Discussion section covers the most pertinent aspects of implementing the method in the different environments of simulation/emulation, formal analysis, and physical platform, i.e. FPGA or ASIC.
+Third, the Implementation section covers the most pertinent aspects of implementing the method in the different environments of simulation, formal analysis, and physical platform, i.e. FPGA, emulator, or ASIC.

 Background